LuridSorcerer/squarelys-adventure/README.md

 The game can be played in any modern web browser, but must be hosted by a web server.
 It is not sufficient to open the index.html file using the file:// protocol.

+The game can be played directly on Github using [Github Pages](https://luridsorcerer.github.io/squarelys-adventure/).

 For local testing, I use the simple HTTP server provided by Python.

 ~~~